jkulak/git-ninja/README.md

 I like to see my git logs with more details, so instead of writing every time

-`$ git log --pretty=oneline --abbrev-commit --graph --decorate --date=relative`
+`git log --pretty=oneline --abbrev-commit --graph --decorate --date=relative`

 I have defined an alias for that command in my global config file by writing

-`$ git config --global alias.lg "log --pretty=oneline --abbrev-commit --graph --decorate --date=relative"`
+`git config --global alias.lg "log --pretty=oneline --abbrev-commit --graph --decorate --date=relative"`

-Now, every time I run `$ git lg` in any of my repositories, I will see the log formatted the way I like it.
+Now, every time I run `git lg` in any of my repositories, I will see the log formatted the way I like it.

 Other examples of aliases that I'm using (from my `~/.gitconfig` file)